cogitovirus/uhpldc-ms/docs/whitepaper/whitepaper_to_be_pdf.md

 ### Mass Spectrometry

-By applying mass spectrometry principles to data, we can precisely identify and quantify data elements within each file or stream.
+By applying mass spectrometry principles to data, I can precisely identify and quantify data elements within each file or stream.
 This involves:

 - **Metadata Extraction**: Extracting metadata such as creation date, last modified date, file type, and size.
 - **Content Analysis**: Parsing the file to identify key structures, patterns, and elements.